Enrico1077/ProgrammierProjekt/README.md

 pytest app/Tests/
 ```

-Run the app in dev mode (it uses port 5000):
+Once the project's dependencies are installed, the project can be run in dev mode (it uses port 5000):

 ```
 flask --app app run --debug